manojcloud/azure-sql-db-aspire-demo/README.md

 - Folder: `./hostedss`

-Change the BYOSS sample so the SQL Server is deployed and managed by Aspire orchestration, providing a thight integration with the Aspire environment.
+Change the BYOSS sample so the SQL Server is deployed and managed by Aspire orchestration, providing a basic integration with the Aspire environment.
 SQL Server is deployed in a OCI container by Aspire.
 No changes to WebAPI project.

+The integration with Aspire is quite basic in this sample as it is done using only on the server side, introducting usage the `Aspire.Hosting.SqlServer` library in AppHost project.

+The client application (Webapplication1) is still getting the connection string from the Aspire-provided environment variable.

 ## Aspire-Hosted SQL Server + DBUp

 - Folder: `./hostedss - dbup`

-TDB
+In this sample, which is based on the previous one, deployment of database scheama is also added to the solution.

+In addition there is now full integration of SQL Server with the Aspire environment.
+The client application (Webapplication1) is now getting the connection object via Dependency Injection, thanks to the usage of the `Aspire.Microsoft.Data.SqlClient` library.

+The database is deployed using an imperative approach, via the `DbUp` library, that is also orchestrated by Aspire, by a custom application (DatabaseDeploy) that is added to the AppHost project to allow Aspire to orchestrate it.

 ## Aspire-Hosted SQL Server + DbPrj

 - Folder: `./hostedss - dbprj`

-TDB
+Similar to the previous sample, but the database is deployed using a declarative approach, using a [Database Project](https://learn.microsoft.com/sql/tools/sql-database-projects/sql-database-projects?view=sql-server-ver16), that is also orchestrated by Aspire, via the community extension `CommunityToolkit.Aspire.Hosting.SqlDatabaseProjects`.

 ## Aspire-Hosted SQL Server + EF Core

 - Folder: `./hostedss - ef`

-TDB
+In this sample, the client application (Webapplication1) is now using Entity Framework Core to interact with the SQL Server.
+The EF Core database context is provided via Dependency Injection, thanks to the usage of the library: `Aspire.Microsoft.EntityFrameworkCore.SqlServer`.

+The database is deployed using a EF Core database migrations, that are deployed with the support of a Worker Service, as explained in the Aspire documentation ["Apply Entity Framework Core migrations in .NET Aspire"](https://learn.microsoft.com/en-us/dotnet/aspire/database/ef-core-migrations).

 ## Aspire-Hosted SQL Server + DbUp + DAB

 - Folder: `./hostedss - dbup - dab`

-TDB

-## Aspire-Hosted SQL Server + EF Core

-- Folder: `./hostedss - ef`

-TDB
+In this sample, taken from the `./hostedss - dbup` sample, and add Data API Builder (DAB) to the solution, so that the database can be exposed as a REST and GraphQL API, so there is no need anymore to manuallly created a CRUD API and therefore the WebAPI project is removed.

+DAB is orchestrated by Aspire, via the community extension `CommunityToolkit.Aspire.Hosting.Azure.DataApiBuilder`, that has been added to the AppHost project.

 ## End-To-End Jamstack "ToDo List" Application

 - Folder: `./todo_app`

-TDB
+Full end-to-end example of a Jamstack application, with a Vue front-end, a Data API Builder back-end, and SQL Server database, deployed using a Database Project.
+Everything is orchestrated by Aspire, including the Node application (TodoApp.Frontend), thanks to the `ommunityToolkit.Aspire.Hosting.NodeJS.Extensions` library.